 Picnic at Suttons Beach

-You can walk the pathway from Scotts Point Beach, Woody Point to Scarborough Beach.
-All this stretch is made up of safe beaches for families to swim at.
+You can walk the pathway from Scotts Point Beach, Woody Point, to Scarborough Beach.
+All this stretch comprises safe beaches for families to swim at.
 Some are patrolled, but not every day, and you can check out when the patrols are from the BeachSafe website here.

 Settlement Cove

 On a hot day, the Settlement Cove Lagoon is the place to be.
-The Lagoon is a safe swimming spot for all ages with a toddler pool and playground at the northern end.
+It is a safe swimming spot for all ages, with a toddler pool and playground at the northern end.

 The Bee Gees Way is a celebration of the lives of the Brothers Gibb.
-It was on the Peninsula that their career began in the late 50s, and early 60s.
+Their career began on the Peninsula in the late 1950s and early 1960s.

 Watch the Sunrise Over Moreton Bay